-When we tested the Shortcut Pro, we liked it a lot – as a clipper.
+When we tested the Remington Shortcut Pro, we liked it a lot, but unlike the best electric head shavers (opens in new tab), this isn't a true bald head shaver.
 When used without blade guard combs, it can cut hair down to .5 millimeters, but it doesn’t provide a clean shave.
 If you want results comparable to a razor, the Shortcut Pro isn’t the product you need.
 In the Remington line, the HyperFlex Verso 3 will do better.
 We also recommend Skull Shavers’ Pitbull Gold or Pitbull Silver shavers.
 These products are contoured like the Shortcut Pro, and they give you a much smoother shave.

 If you don’t mind a five o’clock shadow, the Shortcut Pro is excellent.
 It’s easy to use and reasonably priced, and its five-year warranty is the best in our lineup.
 The clipper comes in a kit that includes nine guard combs, blade oil and a cleaning brush.
 There’s also a zippered storage pouch for the clipper, but there’s not enough room in it for the attachments.
 A larger pouch would be nice to help keep all 13 pieces more organized.